-We take only a royalty where real economic value is created by Futureproof for the benefit of the Lender or the Borrower.
-Our royalty per mortgage written is the sum of:
+We take only a royalty where real economic value is created by Futureproof for the benefit of the Lender or the Borrower and on a per mortgage written basis.

 Our licence term is perpetual, subject only to payment of a minimum annual royalty.

-Futureproof’s related entities or Accredited Partners manage several programs to support the writing of our new Equity Preservation Mortgage™ equity release mortgage:
+Futureproof’s related entities or Accredited Partners manage several programs to support the writing of the Equity Preservation Mortgage®:

 - mortgage insurance

 Where these mortgages are to be taken off-balance sheet, RMBS warehousing & securitization can only be provided by our accredited and licensed investment banking partners.